2021 Club Calendar

-Note: “Unofficial Events” are those in which participation does not award points toward the Sargent “Use it or Lose it” trophy.
+Note: “Unofficial Events” are those in which participation does not award points toward the Sargent “Use it or Lose it” trophy nor require participation to earn an Iron Bottom award.
 They are listed solely for their interest to TCMG members.

 To view photos and information on past TCMG events an meetings, see the archives page.